serpapi/code-challenge/SOLUTION.md

 This PR implements a solution to parse artworks from google's search result.

 # Cases covered
-I've considered 2 cases: Artworks page (large carrousel from the example) and a default search page (small carrousel) and the
+I've considered 2 cases: Artworks page (large carrousel from the example) and a default search page (small carrousel).

 ![](files/van-gogh-paintings.png)
 ![](files/default-page-search.png)